-45 In Government of Sweden (2013, p.3) it is stated that the "new development co-operation strategy between Sweden and Tanzania focuses on sustainable growth for poverty alleviation", while at the same time trying to reduce a reliance and aid and increasing the roles of trade, investment and "political and cultural collaboration".
+3 In Government of Sweden (2013, p.3) it is stated that the "new development co-operation

 Despite this strong focus there is relatively little knowledge on the impact of Swedish ODA on poverty reduction or the drivers of this reduction in Tanzania at the country program-wide level.
 This is not to say that evaluations of particular programs or projects have not looked at these impacts.
 For example, Katilia et al. (2003) found that the contributions of Swedish forestry aid to poverty reduction in Tanzania were difficult to assess, and that until the 1990s poverty reduction was not really explicitly addressed in most of the Sida-assisted forestry projects.